• Skip to primary navigation

 • Garnacha

-• Primativo or Zinfandel (not white zinfandel, the red variety)
+• Primativo or Zinfandel (not white zinfandel, but the dry red variety)

 • Merlot